niolabs/docs/docs/blocks/README.md

 ## Commands

 Commands allow a user to interact with a running instance of a block.
 You can use a command to inspect the internal state of a block.
 When you develop a block, you can make certain methods in your block class exposable as commands.
 This allows you to run functions inside the instance of your block from the System Designer.
-Read more about block commands in [API](/api).